ooni/netx/DESIGN.md

 standard library mechanisms to perform their task, e.g. fetching a URL.
-After the measurement task is completed, the experiment code will include the low-level events into the report, and will walk through the stream of events to determine in a more precise way what could have gone wrong.
+After the measurement task is completed, the experiment code will include the low-level events into the measurement result object, and will walk through the stream of events to determine in a more precise way what could have gone wrong.